bveseli/positional-bias-shift/README.md

 We use MonoRel, PIR, and Simplified RuleTaker from [Levy et al., 2024](https://arxiv.org/abs/2402.14848) and the BoxTracker entity-tracking dataset from [Kim & Schuster, 2023](https://arxiv.org/abs/2305.02363).
 We adapt them - adding retrieval-only questions (answers that do not require reasoning, only locating information in the input) and generating new BoxTracker sequences using their framework.

+We end up with **reasoning-retrieval minimal pairs** that allows us 1) to compare reasoning and retrieval directly and 2) to investigate the dependency between reasoning and retrieval.

 <p align="center">
   <img src="figures/dataset.png" width="600" alt="positional biases vs. relative length">
 </p>